sam201994/dl_swap/README.md

 3. Tokens supported - **AAVE**, **MATIC**, **Tether USD**
 4. The maximum token which can be exchanged is **99,909,999.999999** units, due to UI constraints
 5. Connects to Metamask but does not swap tokens yet
+6. quote-api refetches data every **10** seconds
+7. Due to rate limitation on coin-gecko public api, polling has been disabled so to fetch the latest USD value, we need to click on the refech button

 ## Future Scope